code-distortion/fluent-dotenv/README.md

 ## Overview

-This package provides a new fluent interface for [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv) and [symfony/dotenv](https://github.com/symfony/dotenv) features, and adds new features, including the ability to:
+This package provides a new fluent interface for [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv) and [symfony/dotenv](https://github.com/symfony/dotenv), and adds new features, including the ability to:

 - Perform validation - make sure values are *not empty*, are *integers*, *booleans*, are *limited to a specific set of values*, match a *regex* or validate via a *callback*,
 - Specify values to explicitly *pick* or *ignore*,
 - Specify values that are *required*,
-- Type casting
+- Type casting to *boolean* or *integer*,
 - Populate *$_ENV* and *$_SERVER* values if you like, choosing whether to override values that already exist or not.